 It is inadvisable to run a cold engine fast until the oil has had an opportunity of circulating and warming up sufficiently in order to circulate freely through the oil passage ways throughout the engine.
-The pump is called upon to suck from the base chamber or sump oil which has become thick with standing, particularly in cold weather.
+The pump is called upon to suck from the base chamber or sump, oil which has become thick with standing, particularly in cold weather.
 It may be noticed that the oil gauge will show that the pressure drops as the speed increases if the engine is driven at all fast when cold.
-This is an indication that the oil has not become sufficiently thin to pass into the pump in sufficient quantity.
+This is an indication that the oil has not become sufficiently thin to pass into the pump in sufficient quantity and the speed of the Car therefore should be kept down until such a time as the oil pressure remains constant.
 The pump lubricates the whole of the engine including the valve gear.
-It is just as important when warming up the engine not to allow it to tick over too slowly, as this will prevent the cylinder walls being properly lubricated owing to thickness of the oil, also do not use the choke any longer than necessary.
+Upper cylinder lubricant is recommended during the running in period, and should be added to the fuel in the quantity recommended by the manufacturers.
+A list of these oils is given on page 5.
+It is just as important when warming up the engine not to allow it to tick over too slowly (approximately, 1,000 r.p.m. is the best warming up engine speed), as this will prevent the cylinder walls being properly lubricated owing to thickness of the oil, also do not use the choke any longer than necessary.

 The gearbox and rear axle are provided with hexagon shape caps situated in such a manner that they automatically indicate the height level to which oil should be filled, and prevent the possibility of over filling.
-It should be remembered that the Car should not be moved in any way when the gear box and back axle are filled, otherwise additional lubricant may be carried round by the teeth of the gears thus causing the housing to contain more oil than they need and above the proper level.
+It should be remembered that the Car should not be moved in any way when the gear box and back axle are being filled, otherwise additional lubricant may be carried round by the teeth of the gears thus causing the housing to contain more oil than they need and above the proper level.